April 2, 2020: The Pyramids

 The final stop of the day was at the Sphinx.
 This world famous statue was built by Khafre and features his likeness.
 The Sphinx is also featured in Greek mythology but the Greek sphinxes are female.
 I was surprised by the size of the Sphinx of Giza.

-Exhausted from sightseeing on no sleep, we headed into Cairo and to our hotel for some rest and dinner with my IESE friends.
+Exhausted from sightseeing on no sleep, we headed into Cairo and to dinner with my IESE friends and rested up for a day in Islamic Cairo.

 The Pyramids exceeded my expectation.
 Not only are they so old and so large, but the experience of climbing into them was fun and adventurous.
 If I had to rate the three sights, I would put Dashur as my favorite followed by Giza followed by Saqqara.
 That said, I thought that they were all wonderful and I would not have changed a thing about my day.
 Going to just Giza would be a shame because seeing the pyramids without crowds is very special.
 Also, it is cool to understand the story of how each pharaoh built upon the achievements of his predecessor.